PhilipYip1988/python-notebooks/anaconda/linux/bash.md

 ls
 ```

-can be used to lsit all files and subdirectories:
+can be used to list all files and subdirectories:

 <img src='images_bash/img_003.png' alt='img_003' width='450'/>